ijlee2/embroider-css-modules/docs/written-guides/refactor-code.md

 </details>

-The code is extremely concise, but argument values now dictate the class names (you don't encounter this issue with `switch` and objects).
-You may introduce inconsistencies in casing and make it difficult to change code in the future.
+The code is extremely concise, but argument values now dictate the class names (you can avoid this issue using `switch` or an object).
+You may introduce inconsistencies in casing and make it hard to refactor code in the future.

 ## Remove code inheritance